About The Event

 Kabil Jaballah LATICE Lab, University of Tunis Tunisia

-Khalid Khamis Ali Al Saadi College of Education, Sultan Qaboos University Oman
+Khalid Khamis Ali Al Saadi Sultan Qaboos University Oman

 Klaus Miesenberger University of Linz Austria